phuocchubeo123/apsi-fyp/progress_journal.md

 23/3/2024:
 I am trying to do permutation-based cuckoo hashing for the receiver.
 I am looking at receiver.cpp file, where I put a placeholder there, and will use permutation-based cuckoo hashing in it.

+24/3/2024:
+We need to study the hashElement function.
+Basically, we can start hashing the elements and pre-calculate all of its possible addresses, while doing cuckoo hashing.
+I think this also applies for permutation-based hashing.

 What's next:
 - First look at the cuckoo.h file, and figure out what is needed to do cuckoo hashing.